thewoolleyman/boxbuilder/README.markdown

 download and run 'boxbuilder\_bootstrap' on the box being built.
 This also makes it easy to hook boxbuilder into other tools or processes to automatically build/update multiple boxes.

+For example, run the following from your local box.
+You will be prompted to set required variables which you can export from your shell, or set in ~/.boxbuilderrc:

+    wget -O /tmp/boxbuilder_remote_bootstrap http://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_remote_bootstrap && chmod +x /tmp/boxbuilder_remote_bootstrap && /tmp/boxbuilder_remote_bootstrap

 ----

 boxbuilder\_remote\_bootstrap environment variables